molochdao/handbook/grant-pipeline-procedures/how-and-when-to-put-a-proposal-on-chain/grant-proposal-flow.md

 * Application should be posted on the [Discourse forum](https://forum.daohaus.club/c/moloch-rises/165) to facilitate public debate
 * Internal member conversation can happen in the dedicated #proposal-discussion Discord channel.
+* Potential Grantees are encouraged to post their questions for ReallyBoringGuild and MolochDAO members in the #grant-support Discord channel.
 * ReallyBoringGuild (RBG) will encourage MolochDAO members to submit applications on the forum and to scrutinize other applications posted there.
 * **RBG will not be submitting proposals on behalf of DAO members.**